haseoxform/Workshop2-1/README.md

-Workshop 2: Git
+The first workshop of CS326, which covers how to use Git in a group setting.

-The second workshop of CS326, which covers how to use Git in a group setting.
+It's pretty useful.

-Hello, World
+Gee, that Tim Richards guy is pretty cool.